Rafik Djebbour: Return to AEK

+Aris

 On 7 September 2016 Djebour made the move to Aris on a 3-year contract.
-On 6 November 2016, the Algerian striker had a beef with his team's fans after disappointing home draw (1-1) against Aiginiakos F.C. at Thessaloniki. Οn 18 July 2017, the administration of Aris has decided to terminate the contract of experienced Algerian striker Rafik Zoheir Djebbour, a year after his signing.
+On 6 November 2016, the Algerian striker had a beef with his team's fans after disappointing home draw (1–1) against Aiginiakos F.C. at Thessaloniki. Οn 18 July 2017, the administration of Aris has decided to terminate the contract of experienced Algerian striker Rafik Zoheir Djebbour, a year after his signing.

-Later Years
+Later years

 On 3 October 2017 Djebbour signed a contract with GS Consolat, a team that plays at the Championnat National, making his return to France after 12 years.

 International career

 He made his debut with the Algeria in an unofficial friendly game against Istres in August 2006 and his first official game was the following day against Gabon, which Algeria lost 0–2.
 He scored his first international goal against Liberia on 6 June 2008.
-He played a key role in Algeria’s winning campaign to qualify for the 2010 FIFA World Cup and scored a crucial goal in Algeria’s 3–1 victory over Egypt in June 2009.
+He played a key role in Algeria's winning campaign to qualify for the 2010 FIFA World Cup and scored a crucial goal in Algeria's 3–1 victory over Egypt in June 2009.
 He also played at the 2010 FIFA World Cup in South Africa but failed to score.